prajjwalkapoor/kairy/CONTRIBUTION.md

 - `cd kairy`
 - `npm i`
 - `npm run dev:chrome`

-Note: _Make sure you have node version 14_

 After this, go to any chromium-based browser, open developer mode in the extensions tab, and import the folder by clicking on unpack extension from `extension/chrome`.